psychemedia/island-storynotes/tyrie/john_graham_memoir.md

 When did you first know her, where did you see her? - As much as I can recollect it was on the 8th of June, she came to our house in the evening about 7 o'clock,

-it was approaching to dusk, she desired that she might see some quilted sattin coats, in consequence of that I shewed her some, and she fixed on one, and we agreed for the price very soon, when we had so done, she said, I have a bill to change, a bank bill for 50*l.* she shewed it me, I said, I I would change it for her; she desired to see some silks, she fixed on one, and I changed the note and gave her the difference, the goods came to 6*l.* 12*s.* I gave her two 15*l.* notes and the rest in cash.
+it was approaching to dusk, she desired that she might see some quilted sattin coats, in consequence of that I shewed her some, and she fixed on one, and we agreed for the price very soon, when we had so done, she said, I have a bill to change, a bank bill for 50*l.* she shewed it me, I said, I would change it for her; she desired to see some silks, she fixed on one, and I changed the note and gave her the difference, the goods came to 6*l.* 12*s.* I gave her two 15*l.* notes and the rest in cash.
 Did you know at that time the numbers of the 15*l.* bank notes? - No I did not (a note shewn to him); this I believe to be the note I received from the prisoner Jane, I have reason to think it is, I remember the black mark that there is upon the top of it.

 Who did you pay it to? - I paid it to George Capes .